 - Engage your core, arm, and leg muscles.

 - Hold here for at least one minute.

-As you deepen your practice and your awareness, you may find yourself naturally attracted to healthy foods and ways of living.
-While it’s not guaranteed that you’ll lose weight, it’s definitely likely.
-Your positive results may extend far beyond weight loss.
+As you deepen your practice and awareness, you may find yourself naturally attracted to healthy foods and ways of living.
+While it’s not guaranteed that you’ll lose weight, it’s definitely likely, and your positive results may extend far beyond weight loss.